-No individual is seeking election as a Director at the 23rd Annual General Meeting of the Company.
+No individual is seeking election as a Director at the 24th Annual General Meeting of the Company.

+AT OFFICE SYSTEM® I/We

+(full name in block letters)

+POH HUAT RESOURCES HOLDINGS BERHAD [199701027671 (443169-X)] NRIC No./Passport No./Company No

+of

+(full address)

-at office system® I/We POH HUAT RESOURCES HOLDINGS BERHAD [199701027671 (443169-X)] of [133/0105/6/1 (443163-X)] being member/members of PUH HUAI RESUURCES HULDINGS BERHAD, hereby appoint as my/our proxy to vote on my/our behalf at the 23rd Annual General Meeting of the Company to be held at Function Room 3, Holiday Inn Melaka in Jalan Syed Abdul Aziz, 75000 Melaka on Thursday, 29 April 2021 at 11.00 a.m. and at every adjournment thereof, and to vote as indicated below:-
+being member of POH HUAT RESOURCES HOLDINGS ("Company"), hereby appoint the following person(s) as my/our proxy:- or failing him/them, the Chairman of the Meeting to vote on my/our behalf at the 24th Annual General Meeting of the Company to be held at Function Room 3, Holiday Inn Melaka in Jalan Syed Abdul Aziz, 75000 Melaka on Thursday, 21 April 2022 at 11.00 a.m. and at every adjournment thereof, and to vote as indicated below:-